By Eric Friedman

 - Creative, eye-catching glassware incorporating the seal.

-- Innovative off-premises POP and retail partner marketing promotions.
+- Innovative off-premise POP and retail partner marketing promotions.

 While it’s crucial to strike the right note with this collective effort—the ultimate goal is to elevate small and independent craft breweries—it’s also true that independent craft brewers are fighting for the future of their own identities.
 It is simply the next phase in their passionate mission to deliver high quality craft beer to beer lovers everywhere.
 Not only do craft brewers have passion on their side, but their core customers clearly desire more transparency in the market.